 Giants Causeway, Northern Ireland (Photo by Esme Batten/NCC staff)

 Malin Head, Ireland's most northern point (Photo by Esme Batten/NCC staff)

 With Matt explaining to me the main settings used for astrophotography, the need for a tripod, and that photos are usually a combination of two shots (a foreground and star shot), I began to learn quickly.

-Since starting my astrophotography journey in January, I have found myself standing along the coasts of England, Scotland, Ireland and Wales, atop a mountain in Wales and in various national parks across the country.
-When I return to Ontario, I really can’t wait to capture the beauty of NCC’s properties on the Saugeen Bruce Peninsula, and across the province, under the beauty of the stars.
+Since starting my astrophotography journey, I have found myself standing along the coasts of England, Scotland, Ireland and Wales, atop a mountain in Wales and in various national parks across the country.
+I really can’t wait to capture the beauty of NCC’s properties on the Saugeen Bruce Peninsula, and across the province, under the beauty of the stars.
 It is a wonderful way to share what NCC does while showcasing the beauty of our skies in a way most people never see.
-With the Saugeen Bruce Peninsula being a designated dark sky preserve, I have already started drafting a list of potential shooting locations.
+With the Saugeen Bruce Peninsula being a designated Dark Sky Preserve, I have already started drafting a list of potential shooting locations.

-I have had the privilege of meeting so many amazing and truly inspiring people and can’t wait to continue my hobby back in Canada.
+I have had the privilege of meeting so many amazing and truly inspiring people and am excited to continue my hobby back in Canada.
 I still have a lot to learn and hope that someday I’ll be as talented as Matt.
 But in the meantime, I’m looking forward to spending many more nights under the stars.